Ancient Imitations of Roman Coins of the Period of Constantine (307-337)

 VOT XX imitations

-Clear and literate legends unknown on official issues.
-Similar official coin.
+Clear and legible legends unknown on official issues.

 There is a Trier VOT XX reverse, RIC Trier 439, but not with these legends.